ko1/rubyhackchallenge/EN/3_practice.md

 A sample `array_second` directory is available in this repository for you to reference.

-Except for the `extconf.rb` and the installation steps, the Ruby extensions are defined in exactly the same was as Ruby's embedded methods and classes.
+Except for the `extconf.rb` and the installation steps, the Ruby extensions are defined in exactly the same way as Ruby's embedded methods and classes.

 To distribute extension libraries, the minimum requirement is to create a package with the files made in step 2 and 3.
 It's probably more convenient for your users if you package your extension as a RubyGem.